 Transportation Planning Examples:

 California – Senate Bill 375 (2008) in conjunction with AB 32 requires mandatory GHG targets to be set and Sustainable Communities Strategies (SCS) to be developed through MPOs Regional Transportation Plans under an integrated land use and transportation planning framework.
 CA employed a "bottom-up" approach to estimate the anticipated changes and differences among regions, using data and analysis developed by the regions.
 The Regional Targets Advisory Committee (RTAC) provided a final report to the CA Air Resources Board in September 2009 outlining the targets.
 Due to the uniqueness of each MPO and region, proposed targets were looked at in the following groups: four largest MPOs, eight MPOs in the San Joaquin Valley, and six remaining MPOs.
 The targets for the State's four largest MPO's were 7 to 8 percent by 2020, and between 13 and 16 percent in 2035 through regional land use and non-technology based transportation strategies.
 For the San Joaquin Valley region CARB proposed per capita GHG reductions of 5 percent by 2020 and 10 percent by 2035.
 The remaining six MPOs, CARB's proposed targets reflected current projections in their most recently adopted regional plans.
-When improved modeling tools are available in 2014 CARB will revisit the targets for the six remaining MPOs.

 The RTAC process for setting GHG reduction targets under SB 375 was a collaborative effort among the state's MPOs and CARB, with support from Caltrans and the California Transportation Commission regarding modeling and regional transportation plan guidance.
 The RTAC recommended a seven-step process for the target setting analysis with the final step being the adoption of targets by CARB in September 2010.